RaguRamanTB/typescript-projects/README.md

 - **typeof** - Narrow type of a value to a primitive type (i.e., number, string, boolean, symbol)
 - **instanceof** - Narrow down every other type of value (i.e., every other value that is created with a constructor function)

+### Abstract Classes:

+- Can't be used to create an object directly
+- Only used as a parent class
+- Can contain real implementation for some methods
+- The implemented methods can refer to other methods that don't actually exist yet (we still have to provide names and types for the un-implemented methods)
+- Can make child classes promise to implement some other method